GoodforGod/avro-json-optional-decoder/README.md

 ### Solution

-**JsonOptionalDecoder** provided by library allow correct JSON validation in both cases.

-Decoder allows decoding JSON that doesn't specify optional values, provided they have defaults.
+**JsonOptionalDecoder** provided by library allow correct JSON validation in both cases, decoding JSON that doesn't specify optional values, provided they have defaults.

+Check [guides](https://www.baeldung.com/java-apache-avro#2-deserialization) on how-to-use Avro Decoders.

+Be aware JsonOptionalDecoder is not thread-safe.

 ## How To Use